 Import-data as a text-file.

-The Point-Cloud dialog-box can import data.
+Use the Point-Cloud dialog-box to import data.

 Fit-a-Curve to the imported-data.

 Use Point-Cloud dialog-box to fit a Curve to the Imported-Data.

 The Curve is a continuous-function that is a good-fit to the imported-data.
 We use the continuous-function to evaluate motion-derivatives, which are usually smooth.

 Import a text file of data that you want to use as the Point-Cloud.

 Do A, B, and C